Polyphosphates

 Figure 2.
 Molecular architecture of the VTC subunit Vtc4.
 An N-terminal SPX domain is followed by the catalytic polyphosphate polymerase domain and a transmembrane domain, which allows for the transport of the growing polymer into the vacuolar lumen.

-Serendipity lead us to discover the first eukaryotic enzyme that would synthesize inorganic polyphosphate (Hothorn et al., Science, 2009).
-It turned out to be an integral membrane protein complex embedded in the vacuolar membrane, not a soluble enzyme.
-The so-called Vacuolar Transporter Chaperone (VTC) Complex (a nice name for “we don’t know what this protein is doing”) consists of at least three different subunits.
-All subunits have a transmembrane domain (see below).
-Two subunits (Vtc2/3 and 4) in addition have soluble portions, which face the yeast cytoplasm (Mueller et al., EMBO J, 2002) (Figure 2).
-Using X-ray protein crystallography, we could demonstrate that the soluble portions in VTC contain a tunnel-shaped triphosphate tunnel metalloenzyme (TTM) domain.
-We found that the Vtc4 TTM domain would bind and hydrolyze ATP in the presence of a manganese metal cofactor.
-After dialysing the tunnel domain in a solution containing ATP, we obtained crystals of Vtc4.
-To our surprise these crystals did not contain ATP bound in the catalytic cleft, but a long phosphate polymer (Figure 3) (Hothorn et al., Science, 2009)
+Through serendipity, we discovered the first eukaryotic enzyme capable of synthesizing inorganic polyphosphate.
+(Hothorn et al., Science, 2009).
+It was found to be an integral membrane protein complex located in the vacuolar membrane, rather than a soluble enzyme.
+This complex, known as the Vacuolar Transporter Chaperone (VTC) Complex (a name chosen because its exact function is still unclear), is composed of at least three distinct subunits.
+Each subunit contains a transmembrane domain (as detailed below), and two of the subunits (Vtc2/3 and Vtc4) also have soluble portions that face the yeast cytoplasm (Mueller et al., EMBO J, 2002) (Figure 2).
+Through X-ray protein crystallography, we were able to show that the soluble regions of VTC contain a tunnel-shaped triphosphate tunnel metalloenzyme (TTM) domain.
+Our findings revealed that the Vtc4 TTM domain could bind and hydrolyze ATP in the presence of a manganese metal cofactor.
+After dialyzing the tunnel domain in a solution with ATP, we obtained crystals of Vtc4.
+To our surprise, these crystals did not contain ATP bound in the catalytic cleft, but instead, a long phosphate polymer.
+(Figure 3) (Hothorn et al., Science, 2009)

 .